MtPelerin/bridge-v2/docs/api.md

 - **transfers**: array of transfer ids on hold with the trusted intermediary

+- **skipMinBoundaryUpdate**: whether to skip the minBoundary update or not.
+Updating minBoundary can result in out of gas exception.
+Skipping the update will process the transfers and the user will be able to update minBoundary by calling the updateOnHoldMinBoundary multiple times

 ### <span id="ComplianceRegistry-_approveOnHoldTransfer-uint256-"></span> `_approveOnHoldTransfer(uint256 transferIndex)` (internal)

 Approves on hold transfer
+Throws UR08 if token transfer is not successful

 #### *Parameters*